Skip to main content

 Most pen-test vendors hand you a list of findings and stop.
 HackingByte ends every engagement with three connected artifacts — a Technical Report for engineers, an Executive Risk Brief for leadership and the board, and an Action Plan that is prioritised, owner-assigned, and scoped to what your team can actually deliver.
 The same senior team also runs GRC advisory and security assessments, so exploit, control gap, and business impact are written by people who can read all three.

-Do you work with SaaS startups, or only enterprises?
+Do you work with startups, or only enterprises?

-Both — but we are most useful to companies past seed stage where threat exposure is concrete and the buyer-side security pressure is real (customer security questionnaires, an audit on the calendar, a regulator-driven scope).
+Both — but we are most useful to companies past the early stage where threat exposure is concrete and buyer-side security pressure is real (customer security questionnaires, an audit on the calendar, a regulator-driven scope).
 For very early-stage teams we usually recommend a senior-led security assessment first; for mature programmes a red team or framework-readiness engagement is often the right starting point.

 Where are you based?